weibeld/kubernetes-client-go-examples/README.md

 ### *kubeconfig* File

-One of the first thing any program using a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/) does is reading a [*kubeconfig*](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file (the same type of file read by `kubectl`).
+One of the first thing every program using a [Kubernetes client library](https://kubernetes.io/docs/reference/using-api/client-libraries/) does is reading a [*kubeconfig*](https://kubernetes.io/docs/concepts/configuration/organize-cluster-access-kubeconfig/) file (the same type of file read by `kubectl`).

 All example programs in this repository read the default *kubeconfig* file `~/.kube/config`.
 So, before running the programs, make sure that this file exists ad that the context is set to the Kubernetes cluster that you want to work on.